Paul Pettit: Professional career

-Pettit started his career in New Orleans with very high prospects, spending the remainder of the 1950 season with the Pelicans with the clear expectation that he would be brought up to the Pirates the following season.
+Pettit started his professional career in Minor League Baseball with very high prospects, spending the remainder of the 1950 season with the Pelicans with the clear expectation that he would be brought up to the Pirates the following season.

 Sent up to the Pirates in 1951, Pettit pitched 2.2 innings with a 3.38 ERA, with no decisions.
 Although his performance was disappointing, it is not considered to have been the result of a lack of talent or an error on the part of the scouts, but was mainly due to an arm injury.

 In 1952, playing for the Hollywood Stars of the Pacific Coast League, Pettit was 15–8 with an ERA of 3.70.
 He also batted .320.
 Pettit returned to the Pirates in 1953; in 28 innings, he was 1–2, with an ERA of 7.71.
 As a hitter, Pettit was 2 for 8 for a batting average of .250.

 At the start of the 1954 season, the arm injury became impossible to ignore.
 Pettit was eventually forced to give up pitching and was sent down to the Salinas Packers of the California League, where he played outfield.
 In 1954, he hit .324 with 20 home runs and 102 RBIs.
 In 1955, playing for the Azules de Veracruz of the Mexican League, he hit .382.

 In 1957, Pettit returned to the Hollywood Stars, replacing future Pirate Slugger Dick Stuart.
 Pettit hit .284 with 20 home runs and 102 RBIs.
 On September 12, 1957, he had 10 RBIs against the Seattle Rainiers.
 By 1958, Pettit's arm problems had become so bad that he was moved to first base.